 The Oregon Tourism Leadership Academy (OTLA) is a comprehensive program that will require a commitment of time from participants.
 Before applying for the OTLA, prospective program participants should review the following information pertinent to the application process.

 Structure and Costs of OTLA

 The Oregon Tourism Leadership Academy is a program which will take place annually for 20 individuals actively working in the Oregon tourism and hospitality industry.
 Each class will include participation from both private and public sector industry professionals working in tourism regions across the state.
 The class is designed for professionals performing duties in supervisory, managerial, and executive roles or those who have been identified for development to occupy a role of similar responsibility in the future.
-Program participants must confirm their availability to participate in 4 multi-day experiences taking place during all 4 seasons of the year starting in the Spring of each calendar year.
+Program participants must confirm their availability to participate in 4 multi-day experiences taking place during all 4 seasons of the year.
 Starting locations where program participants meet will vary for each experience.
 Each multi-day experience is broken down across 3 workdays.
 Day 1 will typically start on a Wednesday around 1pm and will typically conclude by 11:30am on Fridays to provide program participants time for travel to our starting location and the return home.